ankane/blazer/README.md

 If you need to search encrypted data, use [blind indexing](https://github.com/ankane/blind_index).

-You can have Blazer transform specific variables with: [master]
+You can have Blazer transform specific variables with:

 ```ruby
 Blazer.transform_variable = lambda do |name, value|